btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 lrwxrwxrwx 1 root root 0 Aug  7 20:19 net -> net:[4026532008]
 ```

-Back in the container process, we can show that the new process only has a [`loopback`] interface and has no routing table information:
+More, back in the container process, we can show that the new process only has a [`loopback`] interface and has no routing table information:

 ```bash
 # ip a